 Total AV full review

-Total AV is a competitively priced antivirus option for Mac users, with some handy additional features, but it isn't without its downfalls.
+Total AV is a competitively priced antivirus option for Mac users with some handy additional features, but it isn't without its downfalls, and some of them are significant.
 Here we bring you our full review of Total AV and compare it with those in our round-up of the best antivirus for Mac.

 At just £19.95/$19.95 for the first year's subscription for up to three devicces, Total AV is might be the cheapest antimalware app we've looked at.
 Keep in mind, though, that the retail price outside of this introductory first year is a hair-raising £95.95/$95.95.
 Should you choose to invest, you should watch out for that when it comes time for subscription renewal.

 We were concerned during TotalAV Essential Antivirus’ installation because, unlike most of the other antimalware apps we’ve reviewed, it didn’t install a kernel module for always-on protection, or request full disk access.

 The next thing we noticed was that TotalAV Essential Antivirus runs as a Dock app, which is to say, it doesn’t run in the background like all the other antimalware apps we’ve looked at that typically show nothing more than just a menu bar icon.
 If you right-click TotalAV Essential Antivirus’s icon in the Dock and select to quit, it will close TotalAV Essential Antivirus.

 Many antimalware apps have special routines that ensure they can’t be quit, because quitting a malware app is an obvious attack vector for malware.
 Yet TotalAV Essential Antivirus can be quit just like any other app.